zxc916684603/ecs/intl.en-US/User Guide/Instances/Add to or remove from a security group.md

 **Note:**

--   Note that an instance must be in at least two security group for this action to be performed
+-   An instance must be in at least two security groups for this action to be performed.
--   , and you have done enough test before this operation to avoid any intranet communication error between instances.
+-   Do enough test before this operation to avoid any intranet communication error between instances.

 1. Log on to the [ECS console](https://ecs.console.aliyun.com/?spm=a2c4g.11186623.2.9.FNEORG#/home).
 2. Click **Instances** in the left-side navigation pane.
-3. Select your desired region.
+3. Select a region.
-4. Select the desired instance.
+4. Select an instance.
 Click the instance name or corresponding **Manage** button.
 5. Click **Security Groups** in the left-side navigation pane.
 You can view the security group list that this instance belongs to.
 6. Select the security group to remove from and click **Remove**.
 7. Click **OK**.

-For use cases of security groups, see [Scenarios](intl.en-US/User Guide/Security groups/Scenarios.md#).
+For use cases of security groups, see [scenarios](intl.en-US/User Guide/Security groups/Scenarios.md#).